148.6K

 Episodes

 Season Two - The Quest.
 With special focus on the evolving crises of the 21st century.
 Season One - Psychotherapy: Jungian Approach to Healing.
-Season Three - En Español: la Psicología Junguiana y la Crisis de Nuestro Tiempo Banner illustration is by LINDSEY HARRIS, Jungian Analyst.
+Season Three - En Español: la Psicología Junguiana y la Crisis de Nuestro Tiempo.
+Banner illustration is by LINDSEY HARRIS, Jungian Analyst.
 It is the front cover of the book ”The Sower and the Seed”.
+Music extracts at start and finish of episode from Beethoven’s 3rd symphony - creative commons.

 Episodes